 And that’s a huge stretch.

-Introverts natural terrain is within – that’s what an introvert is.
+Introverts’ natural terrain is within.
+That’s what an introvert is.
 They excel in the written word, with thoughtfulness.
-They write brilliant letters and emails, and are wonderful listeners.
+They write brilliant letters and emails.
+And they are wonderful listeners.

-Many introverts are brilliant designers, engineers and inventors – they can work things out in their mind to the tiniest detail, but verbal communication and action is another matter.
+Many introverts are brilliant designers, engineers and inventors.
+They can work things out in their mind to the tiniest detail.
+But verbal communication and action is another matter.
 The introvert has to make a big adjustment whenever they move out of their area of comfort and into verbal expression.
-Then they can tongue tied, inarticulate and clumsy.
+Then they can become tongue-tied, inarticulate and clumsy.